-A good night’s sleep is essential to our physical and mental wellbeing; immune system, growth, brain processing all happen while we sleep, no wonder we depend nearly a third of our lives in a sleep state.
+A good night’s sleep is essential to our physical and mental wellbeing; immune system, growth, brain processing all happen while we sleep, no wonder we spend nearly a third of our lives in a sleep state.

 Why do we use pillows?
 Whether you sleep on your back or on your side the purpose of the pillow is to fill the void between your body and your mattress so that your head and neck are supported and kept in line with the rest of your spine.